 Tory peer Lord Maude calls for more ‘robust culture’ in Whitehall

-Lord Maude said there would be more cases like Dominic Raab’s in which ‘frustrations boil over’ without adjustments.
+Lord Maude said that, without adjustments, there will be more cases like Dominic Raab’s in which ‘frustrations boil over’ .

-Lord Francis Maude said the system needed to be less “mealy-mouthed about ‘politicisation'” in the wake of Dominic Raab’s resignation and his claims that Civil Service “activists” had been working against him.
+Lord Francis Maude said the system needs to be less “mealy-mouthed about ‘politicisation'” in the wake of Dominic Raab’s resignation and his claims that Civil Service “activists” had been working against him.

-Writing in The Observer, Lord Maude said there would be more cases like Mr Raab’s in which “frustrations boil over” without adjustments.
+Writing in The Observer, Lord Maude said that, without adjustments, there will be more cases like Mr Raab’s in which “frustrations boil over”.

 He suggested ministers could be given more say in the appointments of civil servants.